Signup for our Newsletter

 Receive our latest updates by signing up for our newsletter!

-Take in sweeping views at the top of the knoll from the all-access portion of the trail.
+Take in sweeping views at the top of the knoll from the accessible portion of the trail.
 The trails beyond explore hayfields, woodlands and salt marsh along the tidal Castle Neck River in Ipswich.

 Wide swaths of prime farmland soils support active hayfields - home to nesting Bobolinks and Eastern Meadowlarks from May through July.
 The fields transition to woods, and eventually to the tidal Castle Neck River headwaters, where you can find feeding herons, egrets and waterfowl.
 Part of the Great Marsh, this property was identified as an important climate-resilient parcel by The Nature Conservancy.